-We have 60 issued patents and 12 patent applications pending, including seven related to our optical interposer platform.
+We have 62 issued patents and 14 patent applications pending, including six that have been filed since July of 2018.
 The patents cover device structures, underlying technology, applications of the technology and fabrication processes.
-We believe these patents provide a significant barrier to entry against competition, along with trade secrets and know-how acquired from DenseLight and BB Photonics.
+We believe these patents provide a significant barrier to entry against competition, along with trade secrets and know-how acquired from DenseLight and BB Photonics and further developed by POET.
 We intend to continue to apply for additional patents in the future.
 Currently, we are working on the design of integrated devices, manufacturing processes, and products for data communication applications in the data center market, along with products for photonic sensing markets that employ novel packaging technologies.